Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 “What I don’t want,” Hegar said at the time, “is another storm and another report someone puts on the shelf for 21 years and nobody looks at.”

-The answer to prevention is smart technology, for one thing, said Le Xie, an engineering professor at Texas A. & M. University.
+The answer to prevention is smart technology, for one thing, said Le Xie, an engineering professor at Texas A&M University.
 Batteries, hydrogen storage, data analytics.
 Electric cars, he said, will lead to “massively distributed demand,” and the power companies will have to figure out how to meet it.

 General Motors recently announced that it will make only electric vehicles starting in 2035.
 Providing the power for Texas’ 20 million-plus cars and trucks, spread out over the entire state, will be a monumental challenge — especially in cold weather.